-- For the latest HDR material, it can display a wide color gamut, however, large bright scenes in HDR aren’t bright enough.
+- The latest HDR material can display a wide color gamut, however, large bright scenes in HDR aren’t bright enough.

 Sceptre C325W is a good example of the Sceptre design.
 Comes with an entire enclosure that is solid and has a clean, professional appearance.

 The display is well supported by the stand, which has a curved contour that improves horizontal viewing angles.

 The monitor has terrible ergonomics.
 Titling is the only change that can be made; if you want to raise the monitor, you’ll need to find something to put it on.
 The monitor stand’s entire structure is relatively thin, allowing it to be pushed near the wall.